 UW's Melissa Bennett is Pac-10 Player of the Week

-WALNUT CREEK, Calif. - University of Washington sophomore forward Melissa Bennett was named the Pacific-10 Conference women's soccer player of the week, Commissioner Tom Hansen announced Monday.
+WALNUT CREEK, Calif. - University of Washington junior forward Melissa Bennett, who registered one goal and three assists in a pair of victories last weekend, was named the Pacific-10 Conference women's soccer Player of the Week on Tuesday.

-A prolific prep scorer, Bennett amassed a Washington state record 166 goals during her career at Seattle Christian High School.
+Despite the lofty assist total, Bennett is better known for scoring goals after amassing a Washington state prep record with 166 career goals at Seattle Christian High School.
 Melissa broke the record of 152 goals previously held by her sister Tami Bennett.
-Tami graduated last spring from Washington after registering a school record 34 career goals.
+A 2000 Washington graduate, Tami finished her collegiate career with a school record 34 career goals.

-This is the first time that Bennett has been awarded the Pac-10 Player of the Week honor and the 10th time a Washington player has received the weekly award.
-The Bennett family accounts for four of Washington's all-time player of the week selections as Tami earned the award three times during her UW career.
+Bennett was also honored as Pac-10 Player of the Week last year on Oct.
+29. The Bennett family accounts for five of Washington's 11 all-time player of the week selections as Tami earned the award three times during her four-year career.

 TOMORROW | 7:00pm PTLive